PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Coordinator.md

 # Coordinator
 The **Coordinator** is an actor that validates the URLs found by Crawlers.
-Usually the checks are based on a set of rules defined by the user, defining a policy that dictates which URLs are valid and which are not.
+The checks are based on a set of rules defined by the user, defining a policy that dictates which URLs are valid and which are not.
-Coordinators also control's if an url was already visited by a crawler and if it's allowed in the robot file of the website.
+Coordinators also control if a URL was already visited by a crawler and if it's allowed by the robot.txt file of the website.

 ```plantuml
 @startuml